-Ulcerative colitis is an inflammation of the lining of the large bowel (colon).
+Ulcerative colitis is an inflammation of the lining of the large bowel (colon and rectum).
 Symptoms include rectal bleeding, diarrhea, abdominal cramps, weight loss, and fevers.
-In addition, patients who have had extensive ulcerative colitis for many years are at an increased risk of developing large bowel cancer.
-The cause of ulcerative colitis remains unknown.
+In addition, patients who have had extensive ulcerative colitis for many years are at an increased risk of developing colon cancer.

-Initial treatment of ulcerative colitis is medical, using antibiotics and anti-inflammatory medications (drugs such as Azulfidine, Prednisone, etc.).
-These are usually necessary on a long-term basis.
-Prednisone has significant side effects, and, therefore, it is generally used for short periods.
-“Flare-ups” of the disease can often be treated by increasing the dosage of medications or adding new medications, such as 6-Mercaptopurine.
-Hospitalization may be necessary to put the bowel to rest.
+The treatment of ulcerative colitis is medical, using a variety of anti-inflammatory medications and biologic medications.
+These may be necessary on a long-term basis and if the disease is not well controlled, medications will often need to be changed.
+“Flare-ups” of the disease can often be treated by increasing the dosage of medications or adding new medications, such as prednisone and 6-Mercaptopurine.
+Hospitalization may be necessary if a flare-up becomes severe.

 When is Surgery Necessary?

 Surgery is indicated for patients who have life-threatening complications of inflammatory bowel diseases, such as massive bleeding, perforation, or infection.
 It may also be necessary for those who have the chronic form of the disease, which fails medical therapy.
 It is essential the patient be comfortable that all reasonable medical treatment has been attempted before considering surgical treatment.
 In addition, patients who have long-standing ulcerative colitis and show cancer signs may be candidates for removal of the colon because of the increased risk of developing cancer.

 We specialize in minimally invasive surgery for ulcerative colitis and have developed techniques that offer high rates of success for J-pouch procedures.
 During your office consultation, we will discuss the options and expectations of surgery to help you plan and make the best decision.

 What Operations are Available?